-- Full consideration of price trends, product availability, tariffs etc when setting the annual maintenance budget and preparing the financial projections - Uncertainties addressed in financial projections stress testing - Early review of programmes if costs increase (e.g. if programmes have to be re-scheduled) - Good communication with tenants if programmes likely to change (e.g. delayed or reconfigured)
+- Full consideration of price trends, product availability, tariffs etc when setting the annual maintenance budget and preparing the financial projections - Uncertainties addressed in financial projections stress testing - Early review of programmes if costs increase (e.g. if programmes have to be re-scheduled) - Good communication with tenants if programmes likely to change (e.g. delayed or re-configured)

-2. UNIVER SAL CREDIT has a harmful impact on North View's income stream Net Risk Score Likelihood: 4 Impact: 4 Total Score: 16 Causes C1) UC features lead to increased rent arrears and legal actions (e.g. DWP delays in initial payment, landlords cannot seek Managed Payments before rent is 2 months in arrears) C2) Tenants on UC account for disproportionate share of NV's arrears C3) Full rollout of UC by 2024 may compound issues with rent collection. ( other than claimants on Employment Support Allowance for whom revised UC transition timescale is 2028) C4) Lower tenant incomes (e.g. due to cost of living crisis, low wages, unemployment etc.) Effects E1) Weakening of NV cashflow and capacity to achieve surpluses E2) Increase in Housing Management and Finance workloads and time spent on arrears management, with less time for other areas of work E3) Need for budget savings to offset reduced income E4) Could threaten covenant compliance, depending on scale of impact E5) Could reduce scope to limit future rent increases E6) Could reduce resources available for major repairs, depending on scale Mitigations C1), C2) and C3) in place Application of arrears policy and procedures (reviewed in 2022) (selected) Close monitoring of individual cases and follow-up action with tenants Analysis made of arrears cases where tenant is on UC Regular messaging to reinforce tenant responsibility to pay rent Rent payment scenarios tested in business plan Effective engagement with DWP Use of Managed Payments and direct payments where feasible C4) Income maximisation service provided by NV generates high financial gains for residents Future C1), C2 and C3) Actions Housing Manager oversight of arrears cases, early detection of UC cases Monitor movement of tenants to UC and impact on rent collection and arrears Continued stress testing of arrears and bad debts in business plan C4) Monitor introduction of Scottish Welfare benefits, for example Scottish Child Payment and disability payments
+2. UNIVERSAL CREDIT has a harmful impact on North View's income stream Net Risk Score Likelihood: 4 Impact: 4 Total Score: 16 Causes C1) UC features lead to increased rent arrears and legal actions (e.g. DWP delays in initial payment, landlords cannot seek Managed Payments before rent is 2 months in arrears).
+C2) Tenants on UC account for disproportionate share of NV's arrears.
+C3) Full rollout of UC may compound issues with rent collection.
+C4) Lower tenant incomes (e.g. due to cost of living crisis, low wages, unemployment etc.) Effects E1) Weakening of NV cashflow and capacity to achieve surpluses.
+E2) Increase in Housing Management and Finance workloads and time spent on arrears management, with less time for other areas of work.
+E3) Need for budget savings to offset reduced income.
+E4) Could threaten covenant compliance, depending on scale of impact.
+E5) Could reduce scope to limit future rent increases.
+E6) Could reduce resources available for major repairs, depending on scale.
+Mitigations C1), C2) and C3) in place Application of arrears policy and procedures. (selected) Close monitoring of individual cases and follow-up action with tenants.
+Analysis made of arrears cases where tenant is on UC.
+Regular messaging to reinforce tenant responsibility to pay rent.
+Rent payment scenarios tested in business plan.
+Effective engagement with DWP. • Use of Managed Payments and direct payments where feasible.
+C4)Welfare Rights service provided by NV generates high financial gains for residents.
+Future C1), C2 and C3) Actions Housing Manager oversight of arrears cases, early detection of UC cases.
+Monitor movement of tenants to UC and impact on rent collection and arrears.
+Continued stress testing of arrears and bad debts in business plan.
+C4) Monitor introduction and roll out of Scottish Welfare benefits, for example Scottish Child Payment and Adult Disability Payment.